arthur-bouton/MachineLearning/README.md

 - [**LQR.py**](LQR.py): Linear-Quadratic Regulators for finite or infinite horizons and continuous or discrete times.
 - [**lm_slsqp_cartpole.py**](lm_slsqp_cartpole.py): Automated control synthesis to swing up a cart-pole for which the physical parameters are unknown.
 The parameter identification is performed by a non-linear regression, the trajectory planning is based on a direct collocation method using non-linear programming and the trajectory tracking is ensured by LQR control.
 - [**quadratures.py**](quadratures.py): Contains a class providing Gauss-Lobatto quadratures and barycentric Lagrange interpolation.
+- [**harvester.py**](harvester.py): Contains a framework to distribute computation to multiple processes and retrieve the resulting data via TCP/IP sockets as it goes.

 [1] Van Hasselt, Hado, and Marco A. Wiering.
 "Reinforcement learning in continuous action spaces."<br />
     2007 IEEE International Symposium on Approximate Dynamic Programming and Reinforcement Learning.
 IEEE, 2007.<br />